 - at Fantasy Magazine, about my story Geddarien

-If you’d like to get in touch, please email rose dot lemberg at gmail.
+If you’d like to get in touch, please tweet at me or leave me a comment on this website.
 Thanks!